OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 ![x-rays](https://github.com/OREJAH/Chest-x-rays-classification-for-pneumonia-detection/blob/main/x-rays.PNG)
  ###  ~ Task
  The goal of this project is to identify the chest x-rays that are affected by pneumonia.

+## * Dataset Collection and Processing
+There are several methods for importing data into jupyter notebooks.
+Since the dataset is on Kaggle, you may use it.

 ## License